Civil Brand

-Civil Brand is a 2002 feature film written by Preston A. Whitmore II and Joyce Renee Lewis, and directed by Neema Barnette.
-It features Da Brat, N'Bushe Wright, Mos Def, LisaRaye McCoy, and Monica Calhoun.
+Civil Brand is a 2002 thriller drama film written by Preston A. Whitmore II and Joyce Renee Lewis, and directed by Neema Barnette.
+It stars LisaRaye McCoy, N'Bushe Wright, Da Brat, Mos Def, and Monica Calhoun.
 The film is about a group of female inmates fighting back against their abusers and taking over Whitehead Correctional Institute, where they are incarcerated.
-It won four awards and received 1 nomination.

-Synopsis

-Frances, the new inmate at Whitehead, befriends a circle of inmates, and together they rebel against the prison's abuse and exploitation.
-After several failed attempts to stop the harsh working conditions along with the rape and death of their friend Lil’ Mama, Frances and the other inmates decide to take action and take control over the prison to stop the abuse and stand up for their rights.
+At the American Black Film Festival, the film won awards for Best Film and Best Actor.
+It also won the Audience Award and Special Jury Prize at the Urbanworld Film Festival.

 Plot

-Sabrina Downs (Da Brat) narrates an experience that she had while serving time as a convict in the Whitehead Correctional Institute.
-Her story begins as she meets Frances Shephard (LisaRaye McCoy), a timid woman that is new to the prison system, during their bus ride to the correctional facility.
-The women arrive at the prison, where they meet Captain Alan Dease (Clifton Powell), who proceeds to line them up and exclaim the rules of the prison and consequences for not abiding by them.
+Sabrina Downs narrates an experience that she had while serving time as a convict in the Whitehead Correctional Institute.
+Her story begins as she meets Frances Shephard, a timid woman that is new to the prison system, during their bus ride to the correctional facility.
+The women arrive at the prison, where they meet Captain Alan Dease, who proceeds to line them up and exclaim the rules of the prison and consequences for not abiding by them.

 As Frances is escorted by an officer to the jail cell she will be living in, she enters to a scene of female convicts gambling, smoking, and talking amongst themselves.
-She attempts to move in with her cellmate Nikki Barnes (N'Bushe Wright), who is presumed to be the leader amongst the convicts, but is denied and instead lives with Lil’ Mama (Lark Voorhies), a 17-year-old pregnant convict who is deeply involved in Christianity and befriends Frances.
-Lil’ Mama introduces Frances to another inmate named Wet (Monica Calhoun), who informs her on the different crews in the prison.
+She attempts to move in with her cellmate Nikki Barnes, who is presumed to be the leader amongst the convicts, but is denied and instead lives with Lil' Mama, a 17-year-old pregnant convict who is deeply involved in Christianity and befriends Frances.
+Lil' Mama introduces Frances to another inmate named Wet, who informs her on the different crews in the prison.
 When asked what crime she committed, Frances confesses that she accidentally murdered her abusive husband in an effort to protect herself.
-The next day, Frances is familiarized with the inmates’ daily routine of hard labor in what the other convicts refer to as a “sweatshop.”
+The next day, Frances is familiarized with the inmates' daily routine of hard labor in what the other convicts refer to as a "sweatshop".

-Michael Meadows (Mos Def), a law student who is hired as the new correctional officer at Whitehead, enters Dease's office and introduces himself.
-They have a brief conversation before Dease is called to stop a fight that has occurred between Nikki and Aisha (Tichina Arnold), who the other inmates claim to be Dease's secret mistress and informer.
-After two officers take Aisha away for starting the fight, Dease has an intimidating conversation with Michael, informing him that he runs the prison, not Nelson (Reed R. McCants), the warden.
+Michael Meadows, a law student who is hired as the new correctional officer at Whitehead, enters Dease's office and introduces himself.
+They have a brief conversation before Dease is called to stop a fight that has occurred between Nikki and Aisha, who the other inmates claim to be Dease's secret mistress and informer.
+After two officers take Aisha away for starting the fight, Dease has an intimidating conversation with Michael, informing him that he runs the prison, not Nelson, the warden.
 Nelson approaches Dease and they collaborate about their plans to increase their profit off the prison.